 Pornographic storiesA story is considered pornographic when it exists solely for the purpose of sexual stimulation.
 These stories focus on sexual acts, rather than telling a story.
 “Telling a story” means the work must have a plot unrelated to the sexual scene/s, or must show a progression or growth in its characters.

-Stories containing sexual content with persons under the age of 16.Sexual content involves sexual intercourse, or sex acts such as oral sex, as well as implied sexual content that is not detailed.
+Stories containing sexual content with persons under the age of 16or that are in violation of Canadian lawSexual content involves sexual intercourse, or sex acts such as oral sex, as well as implied sexual content that is not detailed.

 Stories encouraging or promoting non-consensual sexNon-consensual sex includes rape, sexual assault, kidnapping for sexual purposes, or sexual slavery, regardless of whether the character or their guardian “voluntarily” accepts such conduct.